Frequently Asked Questions (FAQ) – August Camp 2021

 Q: Can I bring my hairdryer and other appliances to camp?

 A: There is no electricity in our camping area.
 If you have a camera or other device that needs recharging, you may want to consider having spare fully charged batteries available or see if there is an adapter that will allow charging in a car.
 Some such devices can also operate on regular batteries – check your owner’s manual.

 Q: What kind of medical facilities are available?

-A: See the Site Information Page or the Specifics document for info on this year’s location.
+A: See the Site Information Page or the Specifics document (available in April) for info on this year’s location.
 This information is also posted at Camp.

 Q: If I decide to leave camp early for any reason, can I get a refund?

 A: No refunds are given for Campers leaving early.
 Campers are encouraged to obtain trip insurance, such as that offered by RoamRight, a company the AMC works with.
 Phone: 866-891-6614.

 If, after reading all the info about Camp on the August Camp website you still have questions, here is contact info for real people:

 General and registration info: Lois Rothenberger, 267-219-8346 or [email protected]